xShizue-Dev/xShizue-Dev/README.md

 **About Me**

-Hi, I’m @xShizue-Dev!
-I love development and learning new technologies.
+Hi, I’m xShizue, I love development and learning new technologies.

 **Interests and Skills**